 During the months of October and November, pumpkins become the main centerpiece in many homes.
 For many of us, it wouldn’t be fall without having a little creative fun with a pumpkin.
 We bake with them, we decorate our homes with their fun colors and textures, and we put extra thought into carving our neighborhood’s greatest entryway masterpiece.
 There’s nothing quite as nostalgic as carving pumpkins.
 Whether you’re a child or grown adult, pumpkin carving is an activity loved by many.

 The majority of the 1.5 billion pounds of fresh pumpkin varieties grown in the United States each year are sold for Halloween.
 Increasing pumpkin sales during the fall months also means an increase in people visiting the emergency room with hand injuries from slicing into a pumpkin.
 Various injuries can occur when dealing with a pumpkin’s hard flesh and a sharp cutting utensil.
-“We see several injuries from pumpkin carving every year.
-Most are minor, but the more serious ones that make it to a hand surgeon can involve injury to your tendons or nerves and require surgery,” says Dr. David Holt, orthopedic surgeon at The Center.
+The Center’s hand surgeons see several injuries from pumpkin carving every year.
+Most are minor, but the more serious ones that make it to a hand surgeon can involve injury to your tendons or nerves and require surgery.

 Common Hand Injuries From Pumpkin Carving

 - Minor cuts or lacerations in the non-dominant hand

 - Stab and puncture wounds in the hand

 - Severed tendons and ligaments